 SAA was incorporated as a Professional Corporation on April 29, 1985.
 The message and model of the founders’ vision resonated strongly in the anesthesia community, and within two years the group had tripled in size.
 Within five years SAA had grown to become one of the largest anesthesiology groups in the country.
 With a firm commitment to fairness to its employees and flexibility in the healthcare marketplace, SAA began to develop a national reputation.
 Organizational constructs pioneered by SAA have been copied throughout the country.

 Throughout the years, SAA has never lost sight of its founding principles.
 Quality, fairness, flexibility, effective and efficient business practices, and strong physician leadership have been guiding principles that have allowed SAA to thrive and prosper.
-These same principles have also attracted the ‘best and brightest’ anesthesiologists, and SAA has had remarkable success recruiting new physicians from the top residency programs in the country, as well as attracting experienced physicians from leadership positions in other major groups or academic centers.
+These same principles have also attracted the ‘best and brightest’ anesthesiologists and CRNAs, and SAA has had remarkable success recruiting new physicians and CRNAs from the top training programs in the country, as well as attracting experienced clinicians from leadership positions in other major groups or academic centers.